 Approaching patients and family members around the time a ReSPECT discussion has occurred raises concerns about intrusion of privacy and causing further distress to patients and family who will already be anxious.
 We will be guided by the clinical team caring for the patient and supporting the patient / family as to whether it is appropriate to approach them and the timing of any approach.
 The approach would be from the clinical team in the first instance.
+When a patient's relative acts on behalf of a patient who lacks capacity during the ReSPECT process we will seek to obtain their consent to be interviewed as part of the study.
+As these interviews will include information about, or reference to, the patient we plan to ask the relative to sign a personal consultee declaration that in their view if the patient had capacity he or she would not have objected to their relative taking part in the interview.
 Any initial interview will be tailored to the needs of the individual patient or family member would be brief and it would be made clear that the interview could be stopped at any time, if the participant wished.
 The researcher will have experience of and/or training in interviewing patients or families experiencing distressing situations.